KevCui/slido-cli/README.md

 ~$ ./vote-question.sh -i '4c349204-385b-49a7-a130-f91a2e243e49' -t '5910aa95f67be997fd5448373263ee78352c0db8' -q 8316368 -r
 ```

-Attention: the scores in response data from vote-question.sh are not accurate.
+:warning: The scores in response data from vote-question.sh are not accurate.
 Because they're delayed from Slido server.
-The get the correct scores, run command show-questionlist.sh.
+To get the correct scores, use command `show-questionlist.sh`.

-### To be, or not to be Evil?
+### To be, or not to be Evil? :performing_arts:

-Slido doesn't limit ID address, it's possible to get as many tokens as possible on one machine.
+Slido doesn't limit ID address for voting of a public event.
+So, it's possible to get as many tokens as possible on one machine.
 This makes multiple-times-vote easier.
-The workflow as below.
+The workflow is described as below.

 #### Generate tokens